rajanguluri/rajanguluri.github.io/_pages/about.md

 **Academic roots**: I’m Postdoc-ing in the School of ECEE at Arizona State University, where I work with [Lalitha Sankar](https://sankar.engineering.asu.edu/), [Oliver Kosut](https://sites.google.com/site/okosut/), and [Gautam Dasarathy](https://www.public.asu.edu/~gdasarat/).
 I received a PhD in Mechanical Engineering from University of California, Riverside.
 My thesis ([security of stochastic dynamical systems]({{ site.url }}/assets/pdf/raj_PHD_thesis2019.pdf){:target="_blank"}) supervisor was [Fabio Pasqualetti](https://www.fabiopas.it/).
 At UC Riverside, I took a bunch of courses in Statistics and earned an MS degree, but I remember only 51.32% of the course material.

-In my free time, I either listen to audiobooks on philosophical aspects of ethics and science or remember my early adolescent memories or think about the dense hair I had ages ago.
-If you like to chat, drop me a line via email.
+**Free time**: I listen to audiobooks on philosophical aspects of ethics and science; or muse about the stupid things I did as a teen (12-18 years); or amuse about the dense hair I had ages ago.
+In the hope of becoming an efficient writer, I read many books/articles on writing (fact: It took me ten attempts to write the prior sentence).
+If you like to chat about research or philosophy or writing or communication, drop me a line via email.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->